Installing Magento 22.214.171.124 on a Godaddy Web Hosting Account

 Can't view the video?
 Watch it on YouTube

 On a side note, if you are looking to hire someone to install the software, you can find a freelancer over here (very affordable).
-Now, if you'd prefer to install Magento yourself but are looking for a faster way to do it, know that Hostgator offers quick installs -- for more information, please see this link.
+Now, if you'd prefer to install Magento yourself but are looking for a faster way to do it, know that SiteGround and Hostgator offer quick installs -- for more information, please see this page as well as this one.

 Download the files below: